BraedenGiasson/AppDev2/Invoice App/README.md

 The **user of the app** can **edit a company name**, and the **number of employees** at said company.

-**:warning: The settings page is not used for anything, it was just a requirement for the assignment.**
+**:warning: The settings page is not for use, it was just a requirement for the assignment.**

 <img src="./images/Settings_Page.png" alt="Settings Page" height="650" />